Registered organisations are governed by the following legislation:

-Financial reporting guidelines for the purposes of s.253 of the Fair Work (Registered Organisations) Act 2009 were issued on 13 June 2014.
-The s.253 financial reporting guidelines apply to each financial year that ends on or after 30 June 2014.
+The fifth edition of the Financial reporting guidelines for the purposes of s.253 of the Fair Work (Registered Organisations) Act 2009 were issued on 4 May 2018.
+The s.253 financial reporting guidelines apply to each financial year that begins on or after 1 July 2017.

 The s.253 guidelines apply unless an s.270 certificate is in force for the financial year.

 The current s.270 financial reporting guidelines apply to financial years which begin on or after 1 July 2017.
 The s.270 guidelines only apply where a s.270 certificate has been issued for that financial year (a certificate can only be issued to an organisation which is a single reporting unit, and where income was less than $100,000 for that financial year).